Airbyte-Solutions-Team/terraform-airbyte-exporter/README.md

 > [!NOTE]
 > This repository contains experimental code that is not supported like other [Airbyte](https://airbyte.com) projects, and is provided for reference purposes only.
 For assistance with this project, please use this repository's [Issues tab](https://github.com/Airbyte-Solutions-Team/terraform-airbyte-exporter/issues) to report any faults or feature requests.

-A CLI tool (`atfexport`) that fetches resources from the Airbyte API and converts them into Terraform configuration files for easier migration to Infrastructure as Code.
+A CLI tool (`abtfexport`) that fetches resources from the Airbyte API and converts them into Terraform configuration files for easier migration to Infrastructure as Code.

 ## Features